ricardoapl/ricardoapl.github.io/_drafts/hack-the-box-nibbles.markdown

 <!-- TODO (ricardoapl): Explain with https://nmap.org/nsedoc/scripts/http-enum.html -->

-Enter the following command into the terminal:
+Enter the following command into the terminal to perform the script scan with http-enum:

 ```
 $ nmap -sV --script=http-enum -oA nibbles_nmap_http_enum 10.10.10.75